viking-saver/windows-itpro-docs/education/windows/take-tests-in-windows.md

 Many schools use online testing for formative and summation assessments.
 It's critical that students use a secure browser that prevents them from using other computer or Internet resources during the test.
 To help schools with testing, Windows provides an application called **Take a Test**.
 The application is a secure browser that provides different features to help with testing, and can be configured to only allow access a specific URL or a list of URLs.
 When using Take a Test, students can't:

-- print, use screen capture, or text suggestions (unless enabled by the teacher or administrator)
+- Print, use screen capture, or text suggestions (unless enabled by the teacher or administrator)
-- access other applications
+- Access other applications
-- change system settings, such as display extension, notifications, updates
+- Change system settings, such as display extension, notifications, updates
-- access Cortana
+- Access Cortana
-- access content copied to the clipboard
+- Access content copied to the clipboard

 ## How to use Take a Test